Sairyss/domain-driven-hexagon/README.md

 ### Additional recommendations:

-- When returning a `Response` prefer _whitelisting_ properties over _blacklisting_ using mapper (or right in the `Response` class in some cases).
+- When returning a `Response` prefer _whitelisting_ properties over _blacklisting_.
 This ensures that no sensitive data will leak in case if programmer forgets to blacklist newly added properties that shouldn't be returned to the user.
 - Interfaces for `Request`/`Response` objects should be kept somewhere in shared directory instead of module directory since they may be used by a different application (like front-end page, mobile app or microservice).
 Consider creating git submodule or a separate package for sharing interfaces.
 - `Request`/`Response` DTO classes may be a good place to use validation and sanitization decorators like [class-validator](https://www.npmjs.com/package/class-validator) and [class-sanitizer](https://www.npmjs.com/package/class-sanitizer) (make sure that all validation errors are gathered first and only then return them to the user, this is called [Notification pattern](https://martinfowler.com/eaaDev/Notification.html).
 Class-validator does this by default).
 - `Request`/`Response` DTO classes may also be a good place to use Swagger/OpenAPI library decorators that [NestJS provides](https://docs.nestjs.com/openapi/types-and-parameters).
+- If DTO decorators for validation/documentation are not used, DTO can be just an interface instead of class + interface.
+- Data can be transformed to DTO format using a separate mapper or right in the constructor if DTO classes are used.

 ---